September 02, 2019. Adebomi Obinaike

 Like i said earlier.
 You approach it from the right perspective.
 Who do you talk to when you want to expand your business?
 A business analyst.
 How about when you want to build your house?
 You call a surveyor and an architect or do you call a bricklayer first?

 Let me explain the app process.
-An app is a business platform to reach more people and offer more value in a structured and processed manner.
-A developer in app world is the bricklayer.
-You do not expect him to decide how the app should solve business problems, the user experience, the app features etc. This is the job of the analyst.
-The analyst works with the designer and programmer.
-The communication is between the analyst and the customer.
+An app is a technology platform to solve certain business problem(s) at scale.
+A developer in app world is the bricklayer, you do not expect him to decide how the app should solve business problems, the user experience, the app features etc. This is the job of a business analyst.
+The analyst works with the designer and developer.
+The primary communication should happen between the analyst and the client.

 In app developing, you need an analyst to analyse your market and app users.
 You need graphic designers, UI/UX experts, software engineers/programmers, and afterwards, you need digital marketers to help you reach your market.

-In many cases, app development is left to a developer.
+Most people in Nigeria leave app development to a developer.
 It is like leaving the house construction to the bricklayers.
 He will build without understanding your perspective or your market needs.
-Most times, he probably has a template of apps he will replicate and just use your logo and color for differentiation.
+And you are surprised you are not happy with the outcome?

 3. Research The Company

 Many a time, the clients are not knowledgeable on the mobile app building industry that they are easily sweet talked.
 Developers know this.
 They sound convincing.
-Enough to make you pay them.
-Like i said earlier, they simply replicate a similar project and customize with your logo and color.
-Easy Money!!
+Enough to make you pay them for a project that will never see light of day.

-You must ensure the company has a team in place who will ensure your app is tailor made for your business, market and audience.
-The app should reflect your company culture, personality and business objective.
+You must ensure the company has a team in place who will guarantee your app is custom made for your business, market and audience.
+The app should reflect your company culture, personality and business objectives.